ucsc/site-campus-climate/campus-impacts/index.md

 - to end the strike, and
 - to fulfill their contractual obligations including resuming teaching and submitting winter grades

 Those who choose not to comply will not receive spring quarter appointments or will be dismissed from their spring quarter appointments.
 This is not a step we have taken lightly.
 Contingency plans will be developed to mitigate the issues this will create once we understand who has returned to work and who has not.
-I understand that this is going to result in challenges but believe at this point, it is our best option.
+We understand that this is going to result in challenges but believe at this point, it is our best option.

 ### Grade Deletion

-A number of students in addition to withholding grades have also appear to have deleted previously entered grades from the system.
+A number of students in addition to withholding grades have also appeared to have deleted previously entered grades from the system.
 Due to the seriousness of this action, students alleged to have deleted grades have received student conduct summonses.

 ## Staff